Why Are Airlines Cancelling Flights – Top 10 Reasons

 Disrupted flight?
 You might have a right to compensation - up to €600 ($650).Check Your Flight

-10. Bird strike
+10. Bird Strike

-Generally, if your flight is canceled due to reasons within the airline's control, such as a lack of staff or a mechanical issue, you may be entitled to compensation for the inconvenience caused.
+Generally, if your flight is cancelled due to reasons within the airline's control, such as a lack of staff or a mechanical issue, you may be entitled to compensation for the inconvenience caused.
 This compensation can include a refund for the cost of the flight or alternative transportation to your destination.

 If you believe you are entitled to compensation, you can send a flight cancellation compensation letter to the airline to request it.
 It's essential to know your rights when it comes to flight cancellations, and to be proactive in seeking compensation if you believe you are entitled to it.
-The compensation can help alleviate the stress and inconvenience caused by a canceled flight and make the situation more manageable.
+Getting compensation can help alleviate the stress and inconvenience caused by a cancelled flight and make the situation more manageable.

 Figuring out how much you are owed for a disrupted flight can be complicated.
 We're here to help.
 Let us assess your compensation for you.Check Your Flight